markshapiro/graphql-db-projection/README.md

         return db.collection('posts').findOne({ postedBy: root.id }, mongoProjection);
       },

-      // if posts data is outside of this object and you don't need any fields for this, will omit this field:
+      // if posts data is outside of this object and you don't need any fields for this.
+      // Will omit this field:
       projection: []
     }
   },